 TWIN FALLS – The Times-News held is District IV football media day in Twin Falls Thursday.

 Stay tuned for updates and video highlights from the day as we work toward our team-by-team preview that publishes on August 20.
-In the meantime, here are some highlights of sports reporter Victor Flores’ interviews with players and coaches from District IV 3A-1A classifications.
+In the meantime, here are some highlights of sports reporter Victor Flores’ interviews with players and coaches from across the Great Basin Conference.